Standard benefits of the NHS pension

 As well as a survivor pension, there may also be a tax-free lump sum payable on death.
 This is payable if you should die while still in service, or when you’ve been taking your pension for just five years or less.

 This lump sum will also be paid to your surviving partner, unless you’ve nominated someone else to receive it.
-You’ll find more details in our piece, What happens to my NHS pension when I die?
+You’ll find more details in our piece on what happens to your NHS pension when you die.

 Ways to increase your NHS pension benefits